xqq/mpegts.js/docs/cors.md

 Or you can determine by request header `Origin` dynamically.

 ## Preflight OPTIONS for Range seek
-When use Range seek for cross-origin FLV file, `Range` header added by flv.js will cause a [Preflight OPTIONS][] request by the browser.
+When use Range seek for cross-origin MPEG2-TS/FLV file, `Range` header added by mpegts.js will cause a [Preflight OPTIONS][] request by the browser.

 The browser will send an `OPTIONS` request before actual `GET` request, with following additional headers according to CORS policy: